grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Shakes nodded.

 Percy placed a steel straight-edge dappled with rust patches down on the chart showing their proposed course.
-"Barring any unforseen distractions, this is our planned course.
+"Barring any unforeseen distractions, this is our planned course.
 We will be heading into an area that a number of Territorial Authorities claim control over."

 Shakes reached into his denim vest and withdrew a small pencil and a notebook covered with black and smudged fingerprints.
 He began to scratch down notes in a fast, unreadable scribble.

 "That's unfortunate, but unavoidable since we're heading for the mainland port of Pylon City."
+Said Percy.

 "...The locals don't call it that."
 Put in Hemi.

 Percy waved him off.
 "We estimate it will take three or four days and nights to get there.
-That's running slow and deep during the day, and fast on the surface at night."
+That's running slow and deep during the day, and fast on the surface at night with all things nominal."

 "And what's the plan for the _Gnat_?"
 Shakes asked.